.

 The Future of Simultaneous Interpretation

 A few weeks ago, we covered a brief history of simultaneous interpretation.
-This week, we’ll take a look ahead, and see what the future holds for simultaneous interpretation.
+This week, we’ll look ahead and explore what the future holds for simultaneous interpretation, diving into advancements in technology, real-time interpretation, and the impact on professional interpreters.

 ____________________________________________________________________